diegolima210288/R_classroom/MBA_Data_Science_FIAP/analise_base_pnad/readme.md

 The file of this database is in this directory in the XLSX extension.

   - First, I analyze the data and metadata;
   - I check the records with null values;
    - I process these values;
   - I continue to perform data normalization, but in other variables;
   - I create the regional variable based on the values ​​of the UF variable;
    - I graphically analyze this new variable;
  - I graphically analyze the variables crown and school attendance;
-- and finally I create a correlation matrix.
+ - And finally I create a correlation matrix.

 All code is commented.